 The median home value of roughly $180,000 is also well below the national median home price of $220,000.
 NerdWallet also ranks Raleigh one of the best places to own a home.

 Recent data shows that owning a home in Raleigh is affordable because the average mortgage payment is less than a third of homeowner’s income.
 You can purchase a home knowing that you can make the monthly payments without being strapped for cash.

-According to Zillow, the value of the average home in North Carolina rose 8.6% over 2018.
-That site predicts that prices will go up at least 1.2% next year.
+According to Zillow, the value of the average home in North Carolina rose by 8.6% over 2018.
+That site predicts that prices will go up at least 3.6% by February 2o21.
 The Raleigh NC real estate market will see even faster growth, since they were ranked the second hottest real estate market in the country by The News and Observer.